MartinBurian/kosapy/README.md

     parallel.semester.code

+Acessing a field that is not present returns False:

+    parallel.semester.weather # returns False

-The rule of the thumb is: when you are sure there can be only one tag, use it directly.
-When there is even a slight possibility that there will be more, iterate.
-It's guaranteed to work.
+The rule of the thumb is: When you are not sure if the tag is present, check first.
+When you are sure there will be precisely one tag, use it directly.
+When there is even a slight possibility that there will be more, iterate as it's guaranteed to work.

 Advanced selection: get() supports filtering: